Kia ora, welcome to Volunteering Northland

 • Consider opportunities for job training and personal development.

-• Carry out all work I agree to do responsibly and ethically.
+• Carry out all work you agree to do responsibly and ethically.

-• Speak out about any concerns that might affect my work relationships or quality of service.
+• Speak out about any concerns that might affect your volunteer relationships or role.

-• See myself as a valued team member with the right to contribute to decisions which affect my work.
+• See yourself as a valued team member with the right to contribute to decisions which affect your work.

 • Value and support other team members.

-It is important to Volunteering Northland that all of the volunteers we work with or refer have a safe and enjoyable experience whilst undertaking their voluntary roles.
+It is important to Volunteering Northland that all of the volunteers we work with or refer have a safe and enjoyable experience in their voluntary roles.

 When you volunteer, you have the same health and safety duties as paid staff.
 In addition to the duties above you must also co-operate with any reasonable health and safety policy or procedure of the organisation you are volunteering at.